-Cricket Equipment
+Equipment

-All items for practical sessions will be provided by us.
-If, for the delivery of a session which you have planned yourself, you wish to bring along specific items (e.g. cricket bat for practical demonstration) that will be fine but please check with your course tutors beforehand.
+All items for practical work will be provided although you may wish to bring along specific items at some stage during the course duration, e.g. cricket bat for practical demonstration.
+Again, the course tutors will advise if this is required.